BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/log-folder-vault-only.md

 Sets the PDM vault folder where log files are deposited.

-This setting is related to [Turn on Activity Tracking](turn-on-activity-tracking.md).
+This setting is related to [Vault Activity Logs](turn-on-activity-tracking.md).
 It controls where the activity log files are stored in the vault.

 Recommended path: